-We have been working on the realization of our idea since our Focus-Project “Adaptive Helicopter Landing Gear” started in the middle of September.
-We are going to present a functional prototype on the 30th of Mai at the yearly Focus-Roll-out at ETH.
-We are using an unmanned helicopter from Aeroscout as a prototyping platform.
+We have been working on the realization of our idea since our Focus-Project Focus-Project “Adaptive Helicopter Landing Gear” started nine months ago.
+On the 30th of May 2017, we were able to present a fully working prototype at the Focus-Roll-Out.

 In the third and final year of the Bachelor’s program in Mechanical Engineering at ETH Zurich, the students can decide between doing a Focus-Project and a Focus-Specialization.
 The aim of the Specialization is widening the theoretical knowledge in a certain engineering field.
 Focus-Projects on the other hand allow students to apply the knowledge acquired during the Bachelor’s program to find an optimal solution to a complex problem.
 This goal is accomplished by tackling the different steps of product development in a practical context.

 The complete Focus-Project team is made up of students in Mechanical Engineering and is completed by students from other departments at ETH, the Zürcher Hochschule für Angewandte Wissenschaften (ZHaW) and the Zürcher Hochschule der Künste (ZHdk).